 When using my work laptop, I like to keep a copy of my dotfiles so that my tools at work are in sync with my tools at home.
-They live in a Gitlab repository under my personal account, and I use plain old git to sync changes.
+They live in a Github repository under my personal account, and I use plain old git to sync changes.

-In order to push and pull changes from Gitlab, I use an SSH key rather than a password.
-It's easy enough to generate one of course but I also have one for the internal repository at my work.
+In order to push and pull changes from Github, I use an SSH key rather than a password.
+It’s easy enough to generate one of course but I also have one for the internal repository at my work.
 Juggling the two can sometimes be annoying when setting up a fresh laptop without some proper configuration.

 Usually I forget what that looks like so here’s a quick walkthrough on how you too can juggle multiple git hosts.